 - Acquire knowledge about the current trends in travel and tourism.

-- Analyze and produce online travel narratives.
+- Analyze and produce online travel stories.

 - Criticize how travel journalists, or travelers construct tourist experiences and destination images.